wsj-sjtu/SingingHead/README.md

 ## Evaluation metrics
 ### 2D metrics
-Organize the generation results according to the fllowing structure, and then run `python /metrics/calculate_2d_metrics.py`.
-The metric calculation results for all methods will be saved to `/eval_folder/metric_results`.
+Organize the generation results according to the following structure, and then run `python /metrics/calculate_2d_metrics.py`.
+Metric calculation results for all methods will be saved to `/eval_folder/metric_results`.
 ```
 eval_folder
 ├── input_audio